Respiratory Care

 Admission Requirements

-Admission into UC Clermont: After the college receives your application, all your transcripts and placement test scores, we will review your file.
+After the college receives your application, all your transcripts, and placement test scores, we will review your file.
 The college will notify you of your admission status and assign you an advisor.
 You must meet with your allied health advisor before registering for classes.
 Please call 513-558-8317 or email clermont.advising@uc.edu to schedule your appointment.

 The University of Cincinnati reaffirms its policy that discrimination on the basis of race, color, religion, national origin, ancestry, disability, medical condition, genetic information, marital status, sex, age, sexual orientation, veteran status, or gender identity and expression shall not be practiced in any of its activities.
 University Rule 3361: 10-13-01

-All students admitted to Clermont College who are interested in respiratory care will first be admitted to the college as Pre-Respiratory care major.
-Students will remain in the Pre-Respiratory care program while they take an necessary college-level science courses, or pre-reqs required to become eligible for admission to the respiratory care program, and/or while they await the application window.
-Students must complete the required college courses prior to program application submission.
+All students admitted to Clermont College who are interested in Respiratory Care will first be admitted to the college as a Pre-Respiratory care major.
+Students will remain in the Pre-Respiratory Care program while they take necessary pre-requisite courses required to become eligible for admission to the Respiratory Care Program, and/or while they await the application window.

-- completed high school biology and chemistry within the past six years with a grade of C or better (applicants without this background may take college-level science courses before applying to the technical core).
-See an Academic Advisor for appropriate college-level courses.
+• completed high school or college-level biology with a grade of C or better (Applicants without this background may take college-level science courses at UC Clermont before applying to the technical core.
+See an Academic Advisor for appropriate college-level courses.)

 Once admitted into the Respiratory Care Program, you will be required to submit the following documentation before you begin the program:

 The respiratory class sequence starts each fall semester and continues for five semesters including one summer term.
 The respiratory care courses are offered during days, Monday through Friday.
-(Many non-respiratory care classes are offered in the evenings, on Saturdays or online.)
+(Many non-respiratory care classes are offered in the evenings or online.)

 Please Be Aware

 If you have been convicted of a felony or misdemeanor, especially if it involves abuse of alcohol or controlled substances, you may be disqualified from licensure.
 If this applies to you, please discuss your personal situation with the respiratory care state licensure board that governs the state in which you will work.
-Ohio, Kentucky and Indiana all require background checks as part of their standard licensing application process (For Ohio, please contact the Ohio Respiratory Care Board in Columbus, Ohio, (614) 752-9218).
+Ohio, Kentucky, and Indiana all require background checks as part of their standard licensing application process (For Ohio, please contact the State Medical Board of Ohio in Columbus, Ohio, (614) 466-3934).

-The following essential functions are required of all students enrolled in the Respiratory Care Program can be found HERE.
+There are essential functions required of all students enrolled in the Respiratory Care Program.
 Respiratory therapists are responsible for the care of patients, some critically ill.
-RTs often use highly technical life support equipment, and often make decisions that can have an effect on patient outcomes and safety.
-Therefore, in order to be successful in the Respiratory Care Program, all students must be able to perform, or learn to perform, the essential functions listed below.
+RTs often use highly technical life support equipment and often make decisions that can affect patient outcomes and safety.
+Therefore, to be successful in the Respiratory Care Program, all students must be able to perform, or learn to perform, the essential functions listed below.
 Students who are not capable of performing, or do not demonstrate that they are effectively performing these essential functions in the classroom, lab, or clinical setting will not be permitted to continue in the Respiratory Care Program.

 Respiratory care is an excellent, constantly growing and changing field.
-The U.S. Department of Labor reports that respiratory care is one of the fastest-growing careers in the health care field, expected to grow 23 percent through 2030.
+The U.S. Department of Labor reports that respiratory care is one of the fastest-growing careers in the healthcare field, expected to grow 14 percent through 2031, with a median salary of $61,830.

 Academic advising is an essential part of your educational experience.